AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Volume Profile
 ### Description
-The VolumeProfile indicator shows the real-time volume profile in the form of a vertical histogram on the chart.
-Each bar inside the histogram represents the cumulative traded volume for a specific price level.
-The bar at which the calculations have started are marked with a “\#” symbol.
+The VolumeProfile indicator displays the real-time volume profile as a vertical histogram on the chart.
+In this histogram, every bar depicts the cumulative traded volume for a certain price level.
+The starting bar for the calculations is labeled with a “#”.
-The histogram bars have different coloring: executions at or above the ask are interpreted as buys and are colored in green.
-Trades at or below the bid are interpreted as sells and are colored in red.
-Neutral executions are colored in grey.
+These bars inside the histogram have various colors: green indicates executions at or above the ask, which are interpreted as buys.
+Red means trades at or below the bid, which are interpreted as sells.
+Grey signifies neutral executions.
-The indicator only works with a real-time data feed.
-After you make changes in the properties window, the indicator will be restarted and all calculated values up to this point will be lost.
+It is important to note that the Volume Profile indicator only works together with a real-time data feed.
+After changes have been made in the properties window, the indicator is restarted and all values that have been calculated up to this point are lost.

 See: [*VolumeZones*]